David le Blond

 David le Blond (died after 1311) was an Irish judge in the reign of King Edward II of England, who was notorious for corruption.

 He may have been a native of County Cork, where he later acquired substantial lands, allegedly by underhanded means.
-It is unclear if he was a relative of his contemporary judge Richard le Blond, who was a Wicklow man.
+It is unclear if he was a relative of his contemporary and fellow judge Richard le Blond, who was a Wicklow man.
 He is said to have had influential family connections, but nothing is known of them.